Jennie Shanahan: Life and activism

-Shanahan was one of the women arrested after 1916 and detailed in Richmond Barracks.
+Shanahan was one of the women arrested at imprisoned in the Ship Street Barracks.
+She was later transferred to Richmond Barracks and then to Kilmainham Gaol.
 She was released on 8 May 1916 after which she continued to support the Irish Volunteers.
 On 12 May 1917 she and Rosie Hackett, Helena Molony, Brigid Davis locked themselves into the remains of Liberty Hall and hung a banner from the walls declaring "James Connolly murdered 12th May 1916".
 They worked endlessly to ensure the story of 1916 did not merely drift into song.
 During the War of Independence Shanahan had to work to avoid further arrests by the authorities for hiding guns and dispatches.
 She ran a hospital in Cullenswood House where St Enda's was originally homed.

 After Shanahan's death in 1936, Helena Molony delivered the oration at her grave.
 She was buried in Glasnevin Cemetery, Dublin.

+The musician Damien Dempsey has stated that Shanahan is an aunt of his, and that her politics influences his own.